Wrap a function with a input validation.

 Customer <- function(given = NA_character_, family = NA_character_)

-return(data.frame(given = given, family = family))
+return(data.frame(given = given, family = family))When Customer is decorated with validate_arguments

-Then passing arguments of any type other then the declared type prompts an informative error.
+Customer <- validate_arguments(Customer)Then passing arguments of any type other then the declared type prompts an informative error.

-example, both input arguments given
+In the Customer example, both input arguments given and family are

-declared as character
+declared as character.

 Customer(given = "Bilbo", family = "Baggins") # Works as both arguments are character